gwanted/fabric-gm/docs/source/channel_update_tutorial.rst

 .. note:: If for any reason you need to restart the CLI container, you will also need to
           re-export the two environment variables -- ``ORDERER_CA`` and ``CHANNEL_NAME``.
-          The jq installation will persist.
-You need not install it a second time.

 Fetch the Configuration
 ~~~~~~~~~~~~~~~~~~~~~~~